WICG/attribution-reporting-api/README.md

 The conversion report data is included as query params as they represent non-hierarchical data ([URI RFC](https://tools.ietf.org/html/rfc3986#section-3.4)):

--   `impression-data`: 64 bit metadata set on the impression tag
+-   `impression-data`: 64 bit metadata set on the impression

 -   `conversion-metadata`: 3 bit metadata set in the conversion redirect